fvafrCU/excerptr/cran-comments.md

 Dear CRAN Team,
-this is a bugfix for package excerptr.
+this is a patch for package excerptr.
 I have fixed the errors from https://cran.r-project.org/web/checks/check_results_excerptr.html Please upload to CRAN.
 Best, Dominik